PadmanabhanSaravanan/Terraform/README.md

 }
 ```

+You can find more information in the [Terraform documentation](https://developer.hashicorp.com/terraform/language/values/locals)

 **3.** **Output Variables** : Output variables are like the return values of a function.
 They allow bundling multiple Terraform configurations together.
 To declare an output variable, use the following syntax:

 ```markdown